 Where do I start?

-You took the first step, you made it here.
-Now, what’s the next step?
-Within Tibetan Buddhism, the first step is to start listening to teachings.
-It is by means of oral transmission that Buddhist wisdom has been transmitted from master to student, from centuries ago to our present day, in an uninterrupted lineage.
+In Tibetan Buddhism, the first step is to start listening to teachings.
+It is through oral transmission that Buddhist wisdom is transmitted from master to student, reaching down to our days in an unbroken lineage.

 Where are the teachings offered?

-What type of Buddhism is practiced at Odsal Ling?
+What kind of Buddhism is practiced at Odsal Ling?

-We practice Vajrayana Buddhism from the Nyingma School (the oldest school of Tibetan Buddhism).
-Amongst the Vajrayana meditation practices realized at Odsal Ling is the Red Tara practice.
+We practice Vajrayana Buddhism, from Nyingma school (which is the oldest Tibetan school).
+Among other Vajrayana meditation practices performed at Odsal Ling, there is the practice of Red Tara.

-What is the Red Tara practice?
-Can I participate even though I am only a beginner?
+What is the practice of Tara?
+Can I participate, even being a beginner?

 What is the next step?

-After listening to teachings and having contact with Red Tara practice, you can begin to delve more deeply.
-The best way to do this is to request guidance from the lama.
+After listening to the teachings and having contact with the practice of Red Tara, you can begin to deepen yourself.
+The best way to do this is to receive guidance from the Lama.

-Is there etiquette for entering the shrine room?
+Is there a protocol for entering the meditation room?

-When you visit either the Temple or the you will notice that many students perform prostrations (respectful bows) upon entering the shrine room or when the lama enters.
-This gesture is a sign of respect and humility.
-It is traditional to perform three prostrations on each of the abovementioned occasions.
-But, you are not required to perform prostrations, if it makes you uncomfortable.
+When you visit the Temple, you will notice that many students do prostrations (bows) when entering the meditation room or when the lama enters the room.
+It is a way of paying homage and respect.
+It is traditional to do three prostrations, but you don't have to do them if you don't feel comfortable.

-Try to sit with your back erect.
-Do not point your feet at the altar, the lamas or the other practitioners.
-Do not put sacred texts directly on the floor (use a cushion, when available).
-Do not walk over fellow practitioners, practice benches, texts or sacred objects.
-Turn off your cell phone.
+Try to sit with your back straight.
+Don't point your feet to the altar, neither to the Lama nor to other practitioners.
+Do not place the sacred texts directly on the floor (use the countertop, or a pillow, when available) or pass over the stools or sacred texts and objects.
+Turn off the cell phone and avoid talking unnecessarily.

-Do I need to wear Buddhist clothing or use ritual instruments?
+Do I need to wear Buddhist clothing and special objects?

-Traditional clothing (such as chuba and zen) is worn during more elaborate ceremonies.
-To listen to teachings, it is not required to wear it.
-When you have become more familiar with the practices, you may choose to wear these items when you perform your meditation practice.
+Traditional clothes (tchuba and zen) are used in more elaborate ceremonies.
+To listen to teachings, you do not need to wear them.
+When you are more familiar with them, you can use tchuba and zen to do your meditation practice.